DouSam/MERN_STACK/README.md

 ---

-### Otimizações e refatorações
+### Optimizations and refactorings

-- [ ] Adicionar HATEOAS.
+- [ ] Add HATEOAS.
-- [ ] Adicionar verificações no arquivo routingTrains para retornar o código correto.
+- [ ] Add checks to the routingTrains file to return the correct code.

-# Autor 😄
+# Author 😄

 <p align="center">
 <a href="https://github.com/DouSam" align="center">